passivestar/godot-minimal-theme/README.md

 ## Known limitations

 - If you're using a different base color rather than one listed above, input fields may look out of place.
-This is the limitation of Godot's theming, there is no way to style `LineEdit`s with support for different base colors.
+This is a limitation of Godot's theming, there is no way to style `LineEdit`s with support for different base colors.
 Unfortunately there's nothing that I can do about it